Apple Carrot Salad

 FAQ

-- How do I keep the apples from browning?
+- How can I keep the apples from turning brown?

 Serving Suggestions